 A. Subject to the rules of the Police Department, the City shall provide the original complete uniform and equipment, with the exception of the duty handgun(s), to all new employees.
 The City also shall provide all necessary or uniform equipment as determined by the Chief, for employees assigned to specialized units, including, but not limited to the Emergency Response Team, Special Events Team, Honor Guard, Arson Unit, Motorcycle Unit and Canine Services Unit.
 These items will remain the property of the City for the first five (5) years of employment.
 Items obtained through the employee's uniform and equipment account shall remain the property of the individual employee.
+The City shall provide all appropriate safety/protective equipment (as determined by the Chief) for employees to perform their duties, consistent with other provisions of this agreement.

-1. Exceptions:
+- 1. Exceptions:

 - a.
 All uniform and equipment items purchased for new employees by the City or through an employee's uniform account must be returned if the employee terminates employment with the City within five (5) years of the date of hire, regardless of the reason.
 The Captain of Personnel and Training maintains a current list of items.
+Items purchased on an employee's uniform account within the last working month (not in paid leave status) of their employment, or purchased but not received until the last working month of their employment, will be returned to the City.

 - b.
 All members who retire from active service must return specific equipment items to the City upon retirement.
 These items include the following:

 - 1) Department Identification Card(s)

 - 2) Department access card

 - 3) Pager (if issued)

-- 4) Cell phone (if issued
+- 4) Cell phone (if issued)

 - 5) Portable radio

 - 6) City he1 card(s)

-- 7) All issued keys (traffic box, jail elevator, other Medeco)

-- 8) Policy Manual or disk

-- 9) Basement parking bar code (if issued)

-- 10) Any specialized equipment issued to the employee

-- 2. Maintenance: The City shall contribute 100% of the annual uniform expense of any member required to wear a uniform in their primary duty assignment, not to exceed \$500 per year, except that the contribution for the 2012 calendar year only shall be \$250.
-Individual employee accounts may be accumulated over a period of three (3) years, but shall not exceed a maximum accumulation of \$1,000.

-3. Damage:

-a.
-The City shall replace each employee's uniform item or piece of equipment damaged as a result of the performance of his/her duty, however, work related equipment not issued by the Department will remain the responsibility of the employee, and no repair or replacement will be made at Department expense except as provided for within this contract.
-Department approved personally owned firearms that are damaged or destroyed while on duty may be repaired or replaced at the sole discretion of the employer on a case by case basis.
+- 7) All issued keys (traffic box, jail elevator, other Medeco) - 8) Policy Manual or disk - 9) Basement parking bar code (if issued) - 10) Any specialized equipment issued to the employee - 2.
+Maintenance: The City shall contribute 100% of the annual uniform expense of any member required to wear a uniform in their primary duty assignment, not to exceed \$500 per year.
+Individual employee accounts may be accumulated over a period of three (3) years, but shall not exceed a maximum accumulation of \$1,000. - 3.
+Damage: - a.
+The City shall replace each employee's uniform item or other piece(s) of equipment damaged as a result of the performance of his/her duty.
+The repair or replacement of work related equipment not issued by the Department, that is damaged as a result of the performance of his/her duty, will occur at the sole discretion of the City on a case by case basis.
+Department approved personally owned firearms that are damaged or destroyed while on duty may be repaired or replaced at the sole discretion of the City on a case by case basis.
 The denial of a repair or replacement shall not be subject to the grievance process.
-All worn out or lost uniform and equipment items shall be paid for out of the employee's uniform and equipment account.